bisand/tibber-api/README.md

      */
 ```

 > Send a notification to the tibber app.
 You can specify which route shoule be opened in the App when opening the message.
-The noticifation will be send to all devices registered for that tibber account.
+The notification will be send to all devices registered for that tibber account.
 If the send is successful the response will show how many devices the message reached.

 ## Examples